 Workers' advocacy, support and empowerment | Labor rights in Tompkins County, New York State

-Talking Points for Small Business People as Relates to Raising the Minimum Wage to Living Wage
+Small Business Concerns as Relates to Living Wage

 Since virtually all of the increased wages will be spent locally, the increase in consumer spending will benefit businesses.
 Above all else, small businesses need customers.
 A minimum wage increase will provide them.
 Especially in Ithaca and Tompkins County where the cost of basic housing is so exorbitant and takes an especially high share out of wages we will see a significant boost in non-housing consumer expenditure from the minimum wage increase.

 A higher wage floor also benefits businesses because turnover will be less, workers will stay of the job longer and be more productive; turnover costs will go down and customer service will improve.
 For example, a recent study from Purdue University’s tourism management school concluded that the fast-food industry could accommodate a $15 an hour minimum wage through savings related to reduced turnover and small price increases not much greater than recent experience.